 In the Victorian era, the “language of flowers” (also known as “floriography“) was a popular way to convey secret messages and sentiments without the use of words.
 Flowers, plants, and specific floral arrangements expressed feelings that society might have considered inappropriate or too forward to state openly.

-The myrtle flower, in the Victorian language of flowers, symbolized love and affection.
-It was so closely associated with love and marital fidelity that brides would often include myrtle in their bouquets, and Queen Victoria herself had a sprig of myrtle in her wedding bouquet.
-This tradition has been carried on by other royal brides over the years.
+In the Victorian language of flowers, the myrtle flower symbolized love and affection.
+People associated it so closely with love and marital fidelity that brides would often include myrtle in their bouquets, and Queen Victoria herself included a sprig of myrtle in her wedding bouquet.
+Other royal brides have continued this tradition over the years.

-Beyond its associations with weddings, myrtle was also thought to bring good luck and happiness to the home, making it a cherished plant in many Victorian gardens.
+In addition to its connections with weddings, myrtle was believed to bring good luck and happiness to the home, making it a cherished plant in many Victorian gardens.

 The oldest meanings ascribed to the Myrtle plant come from Ancient Greece.
 The flower was considered sacred to Aphrodite, which gives it a potent layer of love symbolism.